Despite being the land of opportunity, the American Dream remains elusive for a significant portion of the population.

 BestBrokers created a Housing Affordability Index modeled after similar indexes but with a couple of different features.
 It measures whether a typical family in the US has sufficient income to qualify for a mortgage loan.
 Moreover, it measures whether a family can afford the monthly housing costs without putting too much strain on the family budget.

-They compare the median income of a family (earning the median family income as reported by the U.S. Bureau of the Census) to the income which lenders require of households.
+They compare the median income of a family (earning the median family income as reported by the U.S. Bureau of the Census) to the income that lenders require of households.

 Typically, the qualifying income is at least twice a person’s monthly income – banks calculate buyers’ income for mortgage qualification in various ways, depending on credit score, income during the past two years, location, and others.